katiemorrisfx/KMFX-scripts/docs/kmfx_cycleRGB.md

 "5".

 Note: The default hotkey "5" binding overrides Silhouette's View Input 5 or View Composite function, depending on the selected node.
+The "5" key on the keyboard and numeric keypad both work for this hotkey.

 - Can be run from KMFX menu: YES
 - Can be run from keybind: YES